siakhorsand/cse15l-lab-reports/lab5/lab5.md

 > I was adding elements at the beginning (result.add(0, s)) instead of the end.
 I changed it to result.add(s), and that fixed the testFilter issue.

 > For the testMerge1 and testMerge2 methods, you were right about the while loop.
 >  I had an incorrect index update within the else block.
-> I fixed the index update to ensure it increments correctly, and now the tests run within the time limit.
+> I fixed the index update to ensure it increments correctly, incrementing index2 instead of index1 in the else statements, and adding `+` before the `=` in the first else statement to correctly increment and fix the typo.
+Previoiusly, the else statement was simply reassigning 1 to index2 instead of incrementing it, and the second else statement incremented index1 instead of index2.

-message:
+> now the tests run within the time limit and produce the correct output.

-**Setup Information:**
+## Part 2 - Reflection

-- **File & Directory Structure:**
+>Something I learned during the second half of the labs in this class was using the java debugger and jdb.
+I believe it was during lab 8 or 9 that we used jdb to track down exactly what are the symptoms and bugs in a certain java class/method.
+Especially while studying for the 4th skill demo, I got practice with stopping the compute at a certain line and checking the values of different local variables at that point in the code.
+I can imagine that this method is extremely useful in terms of finding and fixing bugs in real professional settings in the tech industry.
+All in all, although my schedule was packed this quarter and I wasn't able to keep up as fast and as well as I would have hoped, I thoroughly enjoyed this class and the skills I gained from it, specifically the practice I got with debugging java files and getting comfortable with the different tools and packages in the terminal.
+These are skills that I will definitely practice on my own and apply in my journey with computer science.